Halifax Things to Do

 Eat at the Nova Scotia Casino

 Most casinos have restaurants with daily specials for their customers in order to keep them in the casino gambling.
-The Halifax casino has an all you can eat lobster night for $20 once a week when lobster is in season.
-Other times they have weekly specials like Prime Rib for $20 or a shrimp basket for $10.
+The Halifax casino has an all you can eat seafood night for $30 and Prime Rib buffet night for $30.
+Cheaper if you are a Casino Player member – as low as $15.

 Make sure your accommodation has a kitchen, kitchenette or at least a fridge so that you can buy groceries and make your own food.